 On the left side you'll have the illumination button, which will also serve to turn the clock on and off, and underneath the mode button, which you'll press to unlock the screen, switch from one screen to another, activate secondary options or lock the screen.

-On the other side, the up and down buttons and on the front the "back" button, to return to the previous menu and mark laps, and the "enter" button to start or stop an activity or to make menu selections.
+On the other side, the up and down buttons and on the front the "back" button to return to the previous menu and to mark laps, and the "enter" button to start or stop an activity or to make selections in the menu.

-Despite having a battery that can last up to 24 hours, the thickness remains at 12.7mm, which is not bad, but it does not become uncomfortable.
-The screen has a good resolution of 205×148 pixels and the reproduction of the colors improves with every new model that Garmin launches.
-It has nothing to do with the "washed out" color screen of the Garmin 620but it's not your cell phone screen either.
+Despite having a battery capable of lasting up to 24h, the thickness remains at 12.7mm.
+That is not little, but it is not uncomfortable.
+The screen has a good resolution of 205×148 pixels and color reproduction is improving with each new model that Garmin launches.
+It has nothing to do with the "washed out" color display of the Garmin 620but it's not your cell phone screen either.